Appeals court panel rules Minnesota must reject ballots received after Election Day

 On Monday, the Supreme Court prevented Wisconsin from continuing to count mailed ballots received after Election Day.
 But it has also declined so far to roll back extended deadlines in Pennsylvania and North Carolina.

-The decision by a three-judge panel of the U.S. Court of Appeals for the Eighth Circuit said lower courts had gone too far in assessing that Minnesota’s legislature had delegated authority to the secretary of state to change election practices to deal with emergencies.
+The decision by a three-judge panel of the U.S. Court of Appeals for the 8th Circuit said lower courts had gone too far in assessing that Minnesota’s legislature had delegated authority to the secretary of state to change election practices to deal with emergencies.

-Under the 2-1 ruling, Minnesota can only accept absentee ballots received by mail by 8 p.m. on Election Day – or before 3 p.m. if voters deliver them in person.
+Under the 2-to-1 ruling, Minnesota can only accept absentee ballots received by mail by 8 p.m. on Election Day — or before 3 p.m. if voters deliver them in person.

-In an interview with The Washington Post earlier Thursday, Minnesota Secretary of State Steve Simon said a ruling against the state could disenfranchise an unknown number of state voters, as a half-million absentee ballots have still not been returned.
+In an interview with The Washington Post earlier Thursday, Minnesota Secretary of State Steve Simon said a ruling against the state could disenfranchise an unknown number of state voters.
+Simon told reporters Thursday evening that nearly 400,000 ballots have still not been returned.

 The judges held oral arguments via conference call on Tuesday — the day the U.S. Postal Service said was the last day to postmark ballots to guarantee their arrival by Election Day.

-“I had hoped and reasoned that if the Eighth Circuit was going to change a vitally significant deadline, like acceptance of ballots – if they were inclined to do that, I would hope they would have done it an hour after the hearing, even if it was a one-line order,” Simon said.
-“It would be tremendously disruptive at this point … to issue an order overturning Minnesota’s postmark rule.”
+“I had hoped and reasoned that if the 8th Circuit was going to change a vitally significant deadline, like acceptance of ballots — if they were inclined to do that, I would hope they would have done it an hour after the hearing, even if it was a one-line order,” Simon said before the ruling.
+“It would be tremendously disruptive at this point . . . to issue an order overturning Minnesota’s postmark rule.”

-In a statement Thursday night, Simon called the ruling a “tremendous and unnecessary disruption” and said Republicans who brought the case were trying to sabotoge the state’s election.
-“My mission now is to make sure all voters know that a federal court has suddenly changed the rules, and that their ballots need to be received by Election Day.
+In a statement Thursday night, Simon called the ruling a “tremendous and unnecessary disruption” and said Republicans who brought the case were trying to sabotage the state’s election.
+He said his office was considering its legal options, including appealing to the Supreme Court.
+“My mission now is to make sure all voters know that a federal court has suddenly changed the rules, and that their ballots need to be received by Election Day.”

-Minnesota Sen. Amy Klobuchar (D) went further Thursday evening, urging constituents not to mail their ballots at all.
+Sen. Amy Klobuchar (D-Minn.) went further Thursday evening, urging constituents not to mail their ballots at all.
 “Because of LAST MINUTE ruling, Minnesota DO NOT put ballots in mail any more,” she tweeted, blaming Republicans.
-“Vote in-person or take mail-in ballot directly to ballot box”
+“Vote in-person or take mail-in ballot directly to ballot box.”

 In a statement, Trump campaign spokeswoman Thea McDonald called the decision a major victory.